anettaj/DishCraft/README.md

 ### 🍳 **API Integration**
 - Fetch real-time recipe data from a reliable API.
-- Ever-growing list of recipes that are updated regularly.

 ### 🍔 **Recipe Details Page**
 - Dive deep into each recipe with:
   - Clear and easy-to-follow **instructions**.
   - Full list of **ingredients**.
-  - Expert **cooking tips** to help you succeed in the kitchen.

 ### 📱 **User-Friendly Interface**
 - Designed with **ease of navigation** in mind.
 - Intuitive **layouts** and visually appealing pages for an engaging cooking experience.
-- **Dark & Light modes** for different preferences.

 ## **Screenshots & Demo:**
 click to load the video